Trifluridine and Tipiracil Hydrochloride

 Use in Cancer

-Trifluridine and tipiracil hydrochloride is approved to treat:
+Trifluridine and tipiracil hydrochloride is approved to treat adults with:

-- Colorectal cancer that has metastasized (spread to other parts of the body).
-It is used in adults who have already been treated with a fluoropyrimidine, oxaliplatin, irinotecan hydrochloride, and a VEGF inhibitor.
+- Colorectal cancer that has spread to other parts of the body.
+It is used alone or with bevacizumab in patients who have already been treated with a fluoropyrimidine, oxaliplatin, irinotecan hydrochloride, and a VEGF inhibitor.
 Patients whose cancer has the wild-type KRAS gene should have also received an EGFR inhibitor.

 Trifluridine and tipiracil hydrochloride is also being studied in the treatment of other types of cancer.